Gillingham Borough Council elections

 Gillingham was a non-metropolitan district in Kent, England.
 It was abolished on 1 April 1998 and replaced by Medway.

 History

 The Borough of Gillingham was formed in 1903.
-In 1928 the adjoining parish of Rainham was added.
+In 1928, the adjoining parish of Rainham was added.

 In 1944, a Medway Towns Joint Amalgamation Committee was formed by the borough corporations of Chatham, Gillingham and Rochester, to discuss the possibility of the towns forming a single county borough.
-In 1948 the Local Government Boundary Commission recommended that the area become a "most purposes" county borough, but the recommendation was not carried out.
+In 1948, the Local Government Boundary Commission recommended that the area become a "most purposes" county borough, but the recommendation was not carried out.

 Political control

-From the first election to the council in 1973 until the council's abolition in 1998 political control of the council was held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
+Political control of the council from 1974 until its abolition in 1998 was as follows:

 Leadership

 The leaders of the council from 1976 until its abolition in 1998 were: